-"Restoration" means a human activity that returns a natural area, including a wetland or former wetland, from a disturbed or altered condition with lesser acreage or functions[-] to an improved condition.
+Restoration.
+A human activity that returns a natural area, including a wetland or former wetland, from a disturbed or altered condition with lesser acreage or functions[-] to an improved condition.

-"Sea level rise exposure area" means the mapped zone on the Hawaii Sea Level Rise Viewer, or its successor, representing the aggregate of the following coastal hazard layers: passive flooding (still water high tide flooding), annual high wave flooding (overwash during the largest wave events of the year), and coastal erosion.
+Sea Level Rise Exposure Area.
+The mapped zone on the Hawaii Sea Level Rise Viewer, or its successor, representing the aggregate of the following coastal hazard layers: passive flooding (still water high tide flooding), annual high wave flooding (overwash during the largest wave events of the year), and coastal erosion.

-"Shoreline" means the upper reaches of the wash of the waves, other than storm and [tidal] seismic waves, at high tide during the season of the year in which the highest wash of the waves occurs, usually evidenced by the edges of vegetation growth or the upper limit of debris left by the wash of the waves.
+Shoreline.
+The upper reaches of the wash of the waves, other than storm and [tidal] seismic waves, at high tide during the season of the year in which the highest wash of the waves occurs, usually evidenced by the edges of vegetation growth or the upper limit of debris left by the wash of the waves.

-"Shoreline lot" means a [shoreline lot as defined in ROH Chapter 23.] zoning lot of record, any portion of which lies within the shoreline area, or if no certified shoreline survey exists, any portion of which lies within 130 feet inland of the natural vegetation line or debris line.
+Shoreline Lot.
+[Has the same meaning as defined in Chapter 26.]
+A zoning lot of record, any portion of which lies within the shoreline setback area, or if no certified shoreline survey exists, any portion of which lies within 130 feet inland of the natural vegetation line or debris line.
 A zoning lot may be determined to be a shoreline lot notwithstanding the existence of a second zoning lot between the first zoning lot and the shoreline.